yurikgs/Project-Bloggy-Generation/README.md

 $ run

 # Here are some running hints:
-$ Verify if the table was created in the database, and insert some information
+# Verify if table is created in the database, and insert some information

 # The server will start in port: 8080 - access it in http://localhost:8080
-$ using Postman
+# using Postman

 # 201 Status means that everthing is All Right!